mherchel/herchel.com/src/blog/switching-to-vs-code/index.md

 VS Code allows you to easily edit your personal keyboard shortcuts pretty easily under the **Preferences** menu.

 ![VSCode's Keyboard Shortcut Editor](./keyboard-shortcuts.png)

+## It's the little things

+* When sliding over the divider between the directory tree and your code, it will completely disappear until you slide it back.
+* When deleting from my directory tree, VS Code will send the file to my trash as opposed to just deleting it.

 ## Git Diffs